Astrophysics (Index)About

 For example, a backward model might be a means of calculating the abundances of constituents of an extra-solar planet's atmosphere from transmission spectroscopy data, whereas a forward model would take assumptions of the abundances and calculate what the transmission spectroscopy data would be.

 Backward models often can be devised using Markov chain Monte Carlo methods.
-Also, a slow backward model can be devised from a forward model through searching the parameter space.
-A backward model that is efficiently calculable can, in turn, be used in analysis involving many cases of observed data, e.g., from photometric surveys of many stars.
+Also, in effect, a slow backward model can be devised from a fully-formed forward model, by searching the parameter space; clever, efficient searches can sometimes be devised, making this less slow.
+A backward model that is efficiently calculable is ideal in analysis involving large numbers of cases of observed data, e.g., from photometric surveys of many stars.

 (science,mathematics)